Free shipping in NL above €149.95! | Order now also a wall mount with your home charger!

 3-phase (400V) 11 kW or 22 kW ~50-100 km

-3-phase charging is ideal for faster charging times.
-Does your home not have this yet?
-Then your grid operator can adjust this (costs approx. €250-500).
+Three-phase charging is ideal for faster charging times.
+If your home doesn't have this yet, your grid operator can adjust it (costs approximately €250-500).

 3. Placement on private property or public sidewalk?

 • Own driveway or garage?
-You are free to place it, as long as it is technically possible.
+You're free to install it, as long as it's technically feasible.

-• Do you live in a VvE?
-Ask permission via the 'right to charging point'.
+• Do you live in a homeowners' association (VvE)?
+Request permission via the "right to a charging point" form.

 4. Smart charging prevents overload and saves money

-A charging station draws a lot of current.
-Especially if you also cook, heat electrically or have solar panels.
-That is why load balancing is strongly recommended:
+A charging station draws a lot of power, especially if you also cook, use electric heating, or have solar panels.
+That's why load balancing is highly recommended:

 • Distributes power intelligently across all your devices